mattytrog/Yaesu-FT757GX/MAIN_CPU/README.txt

 XX XX XX XX FF Reboot CPU
 ========================================

-If you temporary wideband your radio AND you switch off, it will be locked in to CB mode, preventing transmission.
-Hold down VFO A/B to fix.
-Remember to disable CB mode before power down if using temporary wideband.
-I might "fix" this in next release...

 To reset EEPROM, hold VFO A/B at any time.
 Release.
 Listen for the beeps.
 Processor will reboot, resetting EEPROM.
 ========================================